|

 When the deadline passed, the coalition began its land campaign later that

-With the success of Operation Desert Storm, Powell was hurled into the
+night as scheduled.
+Thrown Into the Spotlight With the success of Operation Desert Storm, Powell was hurled into the

 spotlight of media and public attention.
 Powell found himself the target